menu icon

 If you like these loaded scalloped potatoes, then you should also try my mom's old fashioned scalloped potatoes.

-Some other delicious and easy potato side dishes you may like are these roasted baby potatoes, dill pickle potato salad, red skin garlic mashed potatoes, and the no egg potato salad.
+Some other delicious and easy potato side dishes you may like are these roasted potatoes with onion soup mix, roasted baby potatoes, dill pickle potato salad, red skin garlic mashed potatoes, and the no egg potato salad.

 Print